Peter Nadin, Aimée Toledano and Natsuko Uchino, The First Mark, 2008, Super 8mm and 16mm transferred to digital video, 9'13"

-Flora Katz is an art critic, curator, and PDH student at Université Paris 1 Panthéon-Sorbonne.
+Flora Katz is an art critic, curator, and PhD student at Université Paris 1 Panthéon-Sorbonne.
 Her research revolves around Speculative Realism philosophies and contemporary art, with a focus on Pierre Huyghe’s work.
 It unfolds through workshops and writings.
-She has curated projects such as Nothing Belongs to Us: To Offer (Fondation Ricard, 2017), Editathon Art+Feminisms (Lafayette Anticipations, 2015-17), Odradek (Instants Chavirés, 2015).
+Her curatorial projects include Nothing Belongs to Us: To Offer, Fondation d'Entreprise Ricard / Art Contemporain (2017), Editathon Art+Feminisms, Lafayette Anticipations (2015-17), Odradek, Instants Chavirés (2015), Paris.
 She is part of the project Free University at DOC, Paris.
 Recent publications include: “Les notes de Pierre Huyghe” in Dits et écrits d’artistes (2018) and “Pierre Huyghe, Ian Cheng, spéculation dans l’art contemporain et stratégies de décentrement” in La genèse du transcendantal (2017).

 General Ecology is the Serpentine's galleries' long-term, ongoing investigation into complex systems, interspecies landscapes and environmental questions, which manifests through research, publications, exhibitions, study programmes, radio and events.

 The Serpentine Cinema Autumn/Winter season is supported by Hannah Barry Gallery and Edward Campbell (Forth Arts, Australia)